Here's why Harvey Weinstein's New York rape conviction was tossed and what happens next

 WHAT HAPPENS NEXT?

-The Manhattan district attorney's office has indicated it plans to retry Weinstein, which means his accusers could be forced to retell their stories on the witness stand.
+The Manhattan district attorney's office isn't giving up, which means his accusers could be forced to retell their stories on the witness stand.

 “We will do everything in our power to retry this case, and remain steadfast in our commitment to survivors of sexual assault," the prosecutors' statement said.

-Weinstein was convicted in New York on charges of criminal sex acts involving forced oral sex on a TV and film production assistant in 2006 and rape in the third degree for an attack on an aspiring actress in 2013.
+Weinstein maintains he's innocent of the charges of criminal sex acts involving forced oral sex on a TV and film production assistant in 2006 and rape in the third degree for an attack on an aspiring actress in 2013.
+He said any sex was consensual.